tesolchina/GCAP3226AIagents/Team2_BusRouteCoordination/01_Project_Report/Project_Report_Outline_v3.md

 **Final Deliverable:** 2,500-3,000 word group research report **Current Status:** Week 5 - Project Scoping & Planning

-## Core Research Question (Revised v3)
+## Core Research Question (Revised v4)
-**Primary Question:** What specific decisions does the Hong Kong Transport Department make regarding coordination of overlapping bus routes from different operators, and how can real-time data analysis inform these decisions?
+**Primary Question:** Is the Hong Kong Transport Department aware of coordination opportunities between overlapping bus routes from different operators, and what general principles do they follow when considering existing routes during new route approvals?

-**Specific Decision Focus:**
+**Specific Focus Areas:**
-- **The Decision Not to Coordinate:** Transport Department's decision not to coordinate overlapping routes (KMB 272A and Citybus 582)
+- **Awareness Assessment:** Whether TD recognizes coordination opportunities between overlapping routes (KMB 272A and Citybus 582)
-- **Data-Driven Decision Making:** How real-time data can inform coordination decisions
+- **Approval Process Analysis:** How TD considers existing routes when approving new ones
-- **Coordination Optimization:** Evidence-based approaches to route coordination
+- **General Principles:** TD's established principles for route coordination decisions
-- **Impact Analysis:** Consequences of coordination decisions on passenger experience and operational efficiency
+- **Coordination Opportunities:** Identification and evaluation of potential coordination benefits

-## Report Structure (Draft v3)
+## Report Structure (Draft v4)

 ### 1. Introduction (400-500 words)
-- **Background:** Hong Kong's public transportation system and the specific case of overlapping routes
+- **Background:** Hong Kong's public transportation system and overlapping route coordination challenges
-- **Research Problem:** Transport Department's decision not to coordinate overlapping routes from different operators
+- **Research Problem:** Whether TD is aware of coordination opportunities and how they consider existing routes in new approvals
-- **Research Question:** What decisions does TD make about route coordination and how can real-time data inform these decisions?
+- **Research Question:** Is TD aware of coordination opportunities and what principles guide their route approval process?
-- **Significance:** Impact of coordination decisions on passenger experience and system efficiency
+- **Significance:** Impact of coordination awareness on system efficiency and passenger experience
-- **Scope:** Focus on specific overlapping routes (KMB 272A and Citybus 582) and TD's coordination decisions
+- **Scope:** Focus on TD's awareness and decision-making principles for overlapping routes (KMB 272A and Citybus 582)
 - **Literature Context:** Bus stop layout optimization under coordinated control (Liu et al., 2017)

 ### 2. Literature Review (500-600 words)